-All persons interested in utilizing this preference must be referred to the PHA by DCF or its contractor.
-The PHA will accept referrals/pre-applications only from DCF staff or its contractor.
+All persons interested in utilizing this preference must be referred to the PHA by DCF.
+The PHA will accept referrals/pre-applications only from DCF staff.
 DCF will designate gatekeepers to identify and refer eligible families to the PHA.
 The PHA will determine if the families are eligible for Section 8 rental assistance.